devbisme/skidl/CONTRIBUTING.rst

 5. When you're done making changes, auto-format your code and check that your changes pass the tests, including testing other Python versions with tox::

-    $ isort tests skidl setup.py
     $ black skidl tests setup.py
     $ python setup.py test
     $ tox

-   To get isort, black, and tox, just pip install them into your virtualenv.
+   To get black, and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::